 If you are interested in becoming a medical scribe to support healthcare staff or gain clinical experience, there are a few options available to you.
 One option is to apply for a position with a large scribe company.
 Scribe companies typically provide paid classroom and clinical training, and the scribe team is internally managed.
 These jobs are usually highly competitive.
 Another option is to take a medical scribe course, either online or at a community or technical college.
-Some of these courses, like the one offered by Medical Scribes Training Institute, award students a certificate of completion.
+Some of these courses, like the ones offered by Medical Scribes Training Institute, award students a certificate of completion.
+These courses enable you to become a certified medical scribe in several medical specialties including Emergency Medicine, Family Medicine, Urgent Care, OB/GYN and Pediatric Medicine.
 Medical scribe certification is a good way to show proficiency in the knowledge needed to become a scribe.
 Certification demonstrates your enthusiasm for becoming a medical scribe and can put you ahead of other applicants when applying for a job at a large scribing company or a local hospital or clinic.
 This article will focus on scribe certification options and why certification is advantageous.

 Medical Scribe Certification Courses